 New York qualifying conditions for medical marijuana

 A qualifying condition is an illness that may benefit from medical marijuana medicine.
-New York residents diagnosed with “any condition that the practitioner believes can be treated with medical cannabis” can qualify.
+As of 2022, New York residents diagnosed with “any condition that the practitioner believes can be treated with medical cannabis” can qualify.
 In the past, qualifying conditions were limited to:

 - HIV infection or AIDS